 History

-The German Longhair Cat and the German Angora Cat share a tangled history, which includes a deviation through the Traditional Long Hair (Original), the European Long Hair and the German Forest Cat, before finally becoming a single race of “German Longhair Cat”.
+The German Longhair Cat and the German Angora Cat share a tangled history, which includes a deviation through the Traditional Long Hair (Original), the European Long Hair and the German Forest Cat, before eventually becoming a single breed of "German Longhaired Cat".

 The German Longhair Cat has waited a long time to be recognized internationally, although since 1929 there is a breed standard and a point scale.
 The only thing that was missing until a few years ago was a registered breed that corresponded to this standard..
 After the 2nd World War, that interrupted cat breeding in Germany, the only indigenous breed of German longhair cat was considered extinct.

-With the standards established in 1929, the types of long-haired cats were divided into 2 categories in the “Classification, Pedigrees and House Cat Systems” and these were not to be crossed to maintain their distinct types (in Britain, the first Persian Cats, Angoras and long-haired british natives they had interbred to create a single Long haired persian).
-There was more information in the Schwangart post of 1932 “Training and breeding of domestic cats (results and problems)”, in which it was pointed out that other long-haired breeds were the german long hair founded by Schwangart himself and, in the previous two years, the Burmese breed appeared in Paris (that is to say, the Khmer / Birman).
+With the standards established in 1929, the types of long-haired cats were divided into 2 categories in the «Classification, Pedigrees and Systems of House Cats" and these should not be crossed to maintain their different types (in Britain, the first Persian Cats, Angoras and long-haired british natives they had interbred to create a single Long haired persian).
+There was more information in the Schwangart post of 1932 «Training and breeding of domestic cats (results and problems)», in which it was pointed out that other long-haired breeds were the german long hair founded by Schwangart himself and, in the previous two years, the Burmese breed appeared in Paris (that is to say, the Khmer / Birman).

 Unlike in the Persian cat, the German Longhair Cat was not sponsored by a feline association, possibly due to hostility between then-board members and Schwangart.
 In 1965, the name of the breed «Angora" He was removed, leaving only the Persian cat.
 The German Longhair Cat it was simply forgotten.
 When the german longhaired got going again, there was a debate on the name of the breed: ¿German Angora cat or German Longhair Cat?
 For a time, the German Angora cat he was raised like him Domestic long-haired cat, and the German Longhair Cat it was the traditional long hair (original).